Universal quantum computation via scalable measurement-free error correction

 Regarding the measurement latency, MF decoding is attractive for several platforms, including trapped ions and neutral atoms, as it completely side-steps the issue of having slow measurements, which is one of the main bottlenecks in a QEC round~\cite{pogorelov2024, postler2023, graham2023, singh2023, huie2023, lis2023, norcia2023, bluvstein2024}.
 In \cref{sec:implementation} we analyze the threshold measurement time for which MF decoding achieves the same fault-tolerance as a standard FF protocol, in the case of neutral-atom arrays.
-We estimate that the measurement latency in current state-of-the-art hardware is a significant bottleneck, such that MF schemes could outpace their conventional counterpart for small to mid-distance codes ($d \lesssim 15$).
+We estimate that the measurement latency in current state-of-the-art hardware is a significant bottleneck, such that MF schemes could outpace their conventional counterpart for small to mid-distance codes ($d^\mathrm{eff} \lesssim 15$).

-The MF protocol also avoids the decoding latency introduced by the classical computation required for the decoding and correcting.
+The MF protocol avoids the decoding latency as well.
 The fastest decoders have been shown to operate in real-time only for small distances~\cite{google2024, caune2024-riverlane}.
-Real-time decoding at larger distances with multiple logical qubits is extremely challenging, and an active field of research~\cite{battistel2023real, skoric2023parallel, liyanage2024fpga}.
-It generally requires trading tolerance for speed, too: faster decoding algorithms, such as union-find~\cite{delfosse2021almost}, have lower thresholds.
+Real-time decoding at larger distances with many logical qubits is extremely challenging, and an active field of research~\cite{battistel2023real, skoric2023parallel, liyanage2024fpga}.
+It generally requires trading tolerance for speed, too: faster decoding, such as union-find~\cite{delfosse2021almost}, has lower thresholds.